jaeestee/homeworkcoe332/homework06/README.md

 ```

 > Back up to [Navigation](https://github.com/jaeestee/homeworkcoe332/blob/main/homework06/README.md#navigation)
-## To print the entire data set (whether it exists or is empty), run this command:
+## To print the entire data set (whether it exists or not), run this command:
 ```bash
 $ curl localhost:5000/data
 ```